cableguard/cgtools/README.md

 - Cableguard WALLET: RODT manager
 - Cableguard AUTH: RODT authentication for interoperability with implementation of the Triangle of Trust.
 - Cableguard FIND: Server and peer finder

+## Installing from source
+from the cgtools directory where the source code is downloaded make -C ./src -j$(nproc) sudo make -C ./src install with the command wg --version you should get wireguard-tools v cableguard 1.0.20230527